-The final report, Obstacles at Every Turn: Barriers to Political Participation Faced by Native American Voters, was released June 4, 2020, and provides detailed evidence that Native people face obstacles at every turn in the electoral process: from registering to vote, to casting votes, to having votes counted.
+The final report, Obstacles at Every Turn: Barriers to Political Participation Faced by Native American Voters, was released in June 2020 and provides detailed evidence that Native people face obstacles at every turn in the electoral process: from registering to vote, to casting votes, to having votes counted.

 - Download a summary of the report’s findings including recommendations for a way forward>>

 - Download a summary of Native American voter impact>>

 - Download a summary of obstacles related to registration>>

 - Download a summary of obstacles related to vote-by-mail>>

 - Download a summary of obstacles related to casting a ballot>>

 Webinar: A Conversation on Voting Rights in Indian Country (Sept.
 2020)

 In this first-of-its-kind online conversation, NARF legal experts Natalie Landreth (Chickasaw) and Jacqueline De León (Isleta Pueblo) discuss the historic struggles of Native people to vote, the legal fights to access the ballot and be represented, and why voices for racial justice are critical to our democracy.

 Help spread the word with our promotional toolkit →